Knowing Your Healthy Number - The Depression Screening Tool

 If you are concerned that you are having symptoms of depression, please call your healthcare provider or Behavioral Health Partners to make an appointment.
 Click here to view the full Patient Health Questionnaire (PHQ-9) form with scoring information.

-Behavioral Health Partners is brought to you by the YOURhealth employee wellness program, offering eligible individuals mental health services for stress, anxiety, and depression.
+Behavioral Health Partners is brought to you by Well-U, offering eligible individuals mental health services for stress, anxiety, and depression.